Event schedule

 During the online registration process, athletes can pre purchase vouchers for themselves and family members for on the day transport.

-The shuttle bus will operate from 4.30am and shuttle ferry 5.30am on Saturday morning departing from Noosa Heads.
+The shuttle bus will operate from 4.30am on Saturday morning departing from Noosa Heads.
 These will take athletes and their family / friends from the main accommodation hubs of Noosa Heads and Noosaville to the Noosa Marina and the Start / Finish at Noosa District Sport Complex.
-Those taking the Ferry can either walk the 2km (20 minutes) to Noosa District Sport Complex or wait for the Shuttle Bus.

-The last Ferry will depart Noosa Marina at 5.15pm and the last shuttle bus will depart Tewantin at 10pm and arrive in Noosa Heads at approximately 10.30pm.
+The last shuttle bus will depart Tewantin at 10pm and arrive in Noosa Heads at approximately 10.30pm.

 Download Transport Map